Supervised Consumption Services

 Medical professionals within a SCS are vigilant and ready to respond during a medical emergency or an overdose.
-According to the Opioids and Substances of Misuse, Alberta Report, in 2017 there were 687 opioid poisoning overdoses in Alberta, the equivalent of 1.9 people per day.
-Grande Prairie has the highest rate of apparent accidental fentanyl poisoning deaths at 33.8 per 100,000 person years ( 28 deaths related to fentanyl and 3 related to other opioids)
+According to the Opioids and Substances of Misuse, Alberta Report, in 2017 there were 733 opioid poisoning overdoses in Alberta, the equivalent of 2 people per day.
+The same year, Grande Prairie had the highest rate of apparent accidental fentanyl poisoning deaths at 33.8 per 100,000 person years ( 28 deaths related to fentanyl and 3 related to other opioids).See the report here

 Supervised consumption services:

 - Decreases needles and debris discarded in public areas.

 - Biohazards are taken to waste management facilities

 - Deceases health care spending by: Decreasing risks of skin infections, blood clots, and heart infections related to reusing needles.